G00398258/fundsofda-assessment/README.md

 ### Description
+***
 This repository will contain all components of the assessment for the Fundamentals of Data Analysis module for Winter 2021.
 The contents are as follows:
 - **cao.ipynb** - this is the Jupyter notebook for the CAO points piece of the assessment
 - **pyplot.ipynb** - this is the Jupyter notebook for the pyplot piece of the assessment
-- README.md (which you are currently reading)
+- this README.md file
-- requirements.txt - text file listing all the Python modules & files used in the two notebooks
+- requirements.txt - text file listing all the Python modules & libraries used in the two notebooks
-- .gitignore (Python) file
+- a .gitignore (Python) file
-- Data folder containing data files used and generated over the course of completing this assessment
+- data folder containing files used and generated over the course of completing this assessment

 ### Software Information
+***
 The code for this assignment was written in Python (version 3.8.8) and ran in Jupyter Lab.

 Jupyter Version: